John Eric Hawkins

 A condensed history of work through 2011.
 Early work is from 8x10,11x14, and 8x20 cameras.
 Film was the medium and nearly every camera type and format has been used.
 As new tools present great possibilities, I use each for their strengths.
 What tools and methods chosen are those which allow me to be honest, and present each moment with beauty and dignity.
 To me a successful image can dominate a space.
 But more than just graphic appeal, it must feed our vision with new inspiration and understanding on a continuing basis.

-The daily capture of leaves in the frozen creek, as they try to escape with each movement of air and surgent water to be recaptured, again and again until all that is left is this story.
+The daily capture of leaves in the frozen creek near my residence.
+They try to escape with each movement of air and surgent water, to be recaptured, again and again, until all that is left is this story.

 Canyonlands to Cambria, Zion to Antelope Canyon, Yellowstone to Mount Whitney.
 A wide look at images over a broad area and time.